12061988/biking-club/README.md

   - An elaborate section where the meetup is displayed in a really intuitive, organized and informative way
   - The model for this section is Love running project where the essentials are well done.
-  - Fontawesome helped to realise a designed section with visibility and illustrative background image of downtown Berlin
+  - Fontawesome helped to realise a designed section with visibility and illustrative background image of a dynamic biker.

 <img width="1350" alt="Capture d’écran 2022-08-11 à 13 27 54" src="https://user-images.githubusercontent.com/107476894/184123630-ec45dca4-7d80-4078-baaf-f6ed6f31117a.png">